-Several sources of revenue fund Minnesota's health care access program, MinnesotaCare.
-A 1% premiums tax is imposed on health maintenance organizations and nonprofit health service plan corporations beginning January 1, 2004.
-Prior to that date, these premiums were exempt from tax.

-The tax expenditure measures the exemption through December 31, 2003, and the 1% tax thereafter compared to the 2% tax that applies generally to insurance premiums.
+Several sources of revenue fund Minnesota's health care access program, MinnesotaCare, including a 1% premiums tax which is imposed on health maintenance organizations and nonprofit health service plan corporations.
+The tax expenditure measures the difference between the 1% tax and the 2% tax that applies generally to insurance premiums.

+Prior to legislation enacted in 1992, these entities were exempt from the premiums tax.
 An exemption from the premiums tax for nonprofit health service plan corporations was enacted in 1971, and an exemption for health maintenance organizations was enacted in 1973.
 A 1% premiums tax was enacted on these entities in 1992, effective January 1, 1996, and was imposed in 1996 and 1997.
 A series of law changes resulted in the tax not being imposed from 1998 through 2003.
-The provision was last changed in 2003.
+The provision was last changed in 2003 when exemptions were eliminated for premiums paid under medical assistance, general assistance medical care, and MinnesotaCare.